cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 #### Theme: Automate workflow artifacts generation (features, tasks, user stories) from requirements

-Developers want AI to transform vetted requirements into **ready-to-use workflow assets**—features, user stories, and task breakdowns—while preserving accuracy and traceability back to stakeholder intent.
+Developers want AI to transform vetted requirements into ready-to-use workflow assets—features, user stories, and task breakdowns—while preserving accuracy and traceability back to stakeholder intent.
 The goal is to compress the handoff between requirements analysis and execution by reducing administrative overhead and ensuring nothing gets lost in translation.

-This theme extends to **documentation**: participants want AI to generate user-facing documentation aligned with the captured requirements and the organization’s style, again with human oversight for correctness and tone.
+This theme extends to documentation: participants want AI to generate user-facing documentation aligned with the captured requirements and the organization's style, again with human oversight for correctness and tone.
 The expected outcome is faster planning cycles and more time for higher-value technical work.

 **Sub-themes identified:**